 - Console Settings

-- ➤ Ping
+- Ping

 - > Firmware Upgrade

-- ➤ Config Import Export
+- Config Import Export

-- ➤ Load Factory Default
+- > Load Factory Defaults

-- > Password
+- Password

-- > Misc.
+- Misc.
 Settings

-- ☐ Save Configuration
+- Save Configuration

-- □ Restart
+- Restart

-- □ Logout
+- Logout

-Web Browser Configuration
+Configuration by Web Browser

-Moxa AWK-3131's web browser interface provides a convenient way to modify its configuration and access the built-in monitoring and network administration functions.
-The recommended web browser is Microsoft[®] Internet Explorer 7.0 or 8.0 with JVM (Java Virtual Machine) installed.
+Moxa AWK-6232's web browser interface provides a convenient way to modify its configuration and access the built-in monitoring and network administration functions.
+The recommended web browser is Microsoft® Internet Explorer 5.5 or 6.0 with JVM (Java Virtual Machine) installed.

-To use the AWK-3131's management and monitoring functions from a PC host connected to the same LAN as the AWK-3131, you must make sure that the PC host and the AWK-3131 are on the same logical subnet.
-Similarly, if the AWK-3131 is configured for other VLAN settings, you must make sure your PC host is on the management VLAN.
+To use the AWK-6232's management and monitoring functions from a PC host connected to the same LAN as the AWK-6232, you must make sure that the PC host and AWK-6232 are on the same logical subnet.
+Similarly, if the AWK-6232 is configured for other VLAN settings, you must make sure your PC host is on the management VLAN.

-The Moxa AWK-3131's default IP is 192.168.127.253.
+The Moxa AWK-6232's default IP is 192.168.127.253.

-Follow these steps to access the AWK-3131's web-based console management interface.
+Follow the steps below to access the AWK-6232's web-based console management.

-1. Open your web browser (e.g., Internet Explorer) and type the AWK-3131's IP address in the address field.
-Press Enter to establish the connection.
+1. Open your web browser (ex.
+Internet Explorer) and type the AWK-6232's IP address in the address field.
+Then press Enter to establish the connection.

 2. The Web Console Login page will open.
-Enter the password (default Username = admin; default Password = root) and then click Login to continue.
+Enter the password (Username is set as admin; the default password is root if a new password has not been set.) and then click Login to continue.

-- 3. You may need to wait a few moments for the web page to download to your computer.
-Note that the Model name and IP address of your AWK-3131 are both shown in the title bar of the web page.
-This information can be used to help you identify multiple AWK-3131 units. - 4.
-Use the menu tree on the left side of the window to open the function pages to access each of the AWK-3131's functions.
+You may need to wait a few moments for the web page download onto your computer.
+Please note that the Model name and IP address of your AWK-6232 are both shown on the title of the web page.
+This information can help you identify multiple AWK-6232s.

+You can use the menu tree on the left side of the window to open the function pages to access each of AWK-6232's functions.

-In the following paragraphs, we describe each AWK-3131 management function in detail.
-A quick overview is available in this manual in the "Function Map" section of Chapter 2.
+In the following paragraphs, we will go through each of the AWK-6232's management functions in detail.
+You can also get a quick overview of these functions in the "Function Guiding Map" section of Chapter 2.

-The model name of the AWK-3131 is shown as AWK-3131-XX, where XX indicates the country code.
-The country code indicates the AWK-3131 version and which bandwidth it uses.
-We use AWK-3131-US as an example in the following figures.
-(The country code and model name that appears on your computer screen may be different than the one shown here.)
+NOTE The model name of the AWK-6232 is shown as AWK-6232-XX where XX indicates the country code.
+The country code represents the AWK-6232 version and which bandwidth it uses.
+We use AWK-6232-US as an example in the following figures.
+The country code of model name on the screen may vary if you are using a different version (band) AWK-6232.